 By the time we left Taos, around our house we had beds of drought resistant harebells, columbines, wild roses, fleabanes, geraniums, penstemons, scarlet buglers, asters, and many other flowers whose names we didn’t even know.

-Of course we’re not the first people to put in a garden of wild flowers, but the interesting thing is how we did it.
+Of course we weren’t the first people to put in a garden of wild flowers, but the interesting thing is how we did it.
 Because in line with our policy of figuring stuff out ourselves, we didn’t start by taking a course in landscaping with wild plants and we didn’t even read any books on the subject.
-Instead we just trusted our intuition and proceeded.
+Instead we trusted our intuition and proceeded.

 As a result one more time we ended up with more than just a beautiful unusual product, we also developed more skill at being creative.

 We’ve also taken the same sort of “not by the book” approach to our diet.

-And since we’ve usually been short of money, we’ve learned to make all sorts of super meals using cheap vegetables like cabbage, carrots, potatoes, and onions.
+For example since we’ve usually been short of funds, we’ve learned to make all sorts of super meals using cheap vegetables like cabbage, carrots, potatoes, and onions.

-Also now that we’re living at 7,000 feet where the boiling temperature is lower and cooking vegetables can take forever, we’ve learned to precook them in our nuke, or to stew rather than steam them, or to prepare them with a pressure cooker.
-However like with our gardening, we worked this out by intuition and trial and error, not by consulting a text on “cooking at high altitude”.
+And when we were living at 7,000 feet where the boiling temperature is lower and cooking vegetables can take forever, we learned to precook them in our nuke, or to stew rather than steam them, or to prepare them with a pressure cooker.
+Again like with our gardening, we worked this out by intuition and trial and error, not by consulting a text on “cooking at high altitude”.